show menu

 Barnston Estate

-Estate lands were initially registered by Hugh de Berneston, in modern-day Wirral.
+Estate lands were initially registered by Hugh de Berneston in modern-day Wirral.

-From 1280, the existing Barnston lands at Farndon and Churton grew through marriage to incorporate the Gregge Estate at Hapsford and the Trafford Estate at Bridge Trafford.
+From 1280, the Barnston lands at Farndon and Churton grew through marriage to incorporate the Gregge Estate at Hapsford and the Trafford Estate at Bridge Trafford.

 In 1650, staunch Royalist William Barnston was imprisoned by Cromwell and had to pay £580 to regain the Estate.

-Successive Barnston stewards have managed the Estate over the years, with many serving their country – in support of Wellington, in the Crimean Campaign and the Indian Mutiny.
+Successive Barnston stewards have managed the Estate over the years, with many serving their country – in support of Wellington in the Crimean Campaign and the Indian Mutiny.

 Today the Estate has a diverse portfolio of dairy farms, forestry, renewable energy, residential housing and a growing range of commercial properties.
-It also has an award-winning natural burial ground in Farndon, which was opened in 2021.
+It also has an award-winning natural burial ground in Farndon, which opened in 2021.

 Partners